MinervaRose/MinervaRose.github.io/docs/_posts/2021-03-05-honest-review-bologne-graphict.markdown

 ![Joseph Bologne t-shirt on hanger](/images/Real graphic t shirt bologne1.png)

-The image is printed in such a crip way on the fabric.
+The image is printed in such a crisp way on the fabric.
 I can't state enough how delighted I am.

 VioletAndOberon even featured it on [Instagram](https://www.instagram.com/violetandoberon/).